Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Successfully added a root CA to the iPhone

 This is incredibly exciting.
-Can we LoJack the Apple TV box next?
+Can I LoJack the Apple TV box next?

 Successfully installed a root CA on the Apple TV